A colourful salad on a white plate in a restaurant A colourful salad on a white plate in a restaurant

 Where to eat at Battersea Power Station

 With the recent redevelopment of Battersea Power Station – which even included a swanky new tube station to make it more accessible than ever – the site has rapidly become a hotspot for dining and drinking in London.
 If you're keen to check out what's available, you might not know which of the exciting spots on offer you should start with.
 We've done the hard work for you and found some great places to eat.
-This is our guide to Battersea Power Station restaurants.
+This is our guide to the best Battersea Power Station restaurants.

 1. The best Battersea Power Station restaurants